Algoritmeregister/standard/pages/form.md

 ---
+permalink: form
+title: "Print Form: Use of Algorithm (EN)"
+description: Form for inventarisation.
+Under development.
+Please add suggestions in the margin.
 ---
-<a href="https://github.com/algoritmeregister/algoritmeregister-metadata-standaard">Bekijk de code op Github</a>
+<a href="https://github.com/algoritmeregister/algoritmeregister-metadata-standaard">View code on Github</a>
 <style>
 body {
     max-width: 32em;